 If you believe that the Earth is round, or are at least willing to give that theory a chance, where on Earth can you venture to de-bunk BoB?

 Obviously space, or very high altitude, is your best bet.
 Unfortunately however, although space tourism is edging ever closer, it’s still not quite here which means that we can rule out that particular vantage point at least for the time being.
 Until a decade or so ago, Concorde was the next best thing.
-The photo that appears at the top of this column was one I took from a British Airways Concorde at about 58,000 feet on a ‘trip to nowhere’.
+I took the above photo from a British Airways Concorde at about 58,000 feet on a “trip to nowhere.”
 It was taken with my brother’s old Pentax SLR and a standard 30mm (ish!) lens.
 Pressing my nose against the aircraft’s window and gazing from side to side, the curve was even more pronounced than the photo suggests, but these days I have to settle for those pictures to assure myself that BoB is mistaken.

 Although Concorde no longer flies, there are similar aviation opportunities using retired military fighter aircraft in Moscow.
 Sadly, they make Concorde look like a bargain which means that most of us must turn to more terrestrial alternatives.
 But is it possible to view the curvature of the Earth without taking to the sky?

 When I was in Chile a short while ago, I met a couple from California who had started their travels on Easter Island.
 They claimed that while standing on a particularly high point and gazing out at the endless ocean, they could clearly make out the curvature of the Earth with their naked eyes.
 Many of us have had similar experiences when perched on cliff tops and looking seaward, but is it just our minds playing wishful tricks?